open/close all folders

 - On Taxi, Bobby fish-sits for Tony with predictable results.
 Tony seems happy and everyone is relieved until he says, "I hope they get along with George and Wanda [the original goldfish]."

-- The Cosby Show with a hamster.
+- With a hamster.
 The little girl wasn't fooled for a moment as this happened every time she left her hamster with somebody.

 - My Wife and Kids, with the school's hamster.
 First, the family tries to convince Kady that he's just sleeping, then Michael buys a replacement.
-When the replacement has babies, they confess the truth; Kady is displeased ("I touched a dead hamster?!
+When the replacement has babies, they confess the truth; Kady is displeased ("You let me touch a dead hamster?!
 Eeew!!").

 - Scrubs did a unique inversion wherein Carla loses Turk and J.D.'s stuffed dog Rowdy.
 Janitor offers to replace Rowdy by killing and stuffing another dog.
 After that idea was rejected, he found another, already stuffed dog, nearly the same, this one named Steven.